+The Story Museum welcomes visitors of all ages and abilities.
 The museum has a responsibility to ensure a safe and healthy environment for all users of our building and site be they staff, volunteers, visitors, contractors or tenants, regardless of age or physical ability.
-The museum is part of the Happy Museum project and is committed to supporting staff and visitor well being.
+The museum is part of the Happy Museum project and is committed to supporting staff and visitor well-being.

 Children come to the Story Museum either to visit a gallery or attend a planned activity.
-They visit the museum with their own teacher, parent or carer who accompanies them on tours, exhibitions, performances, storytelling events, gallery activities or family drop in sessions.
+They usually visit the museum with their own teacher, parent or carer who accompanies them on tours, exhibitions, performances, storytelling events, gallery activities or family drop in sessions.
+Children over the age of 11 may visit the museum unaccompanied however attendance at some workshops will require the completion of parental consent forms.

 The Story Museum is committed to Article 12 of the United Nations Convention on the Rights of the Child “children have a right to express their views and have them taken seriously in accordance with their age and maturity”.
-Further detail on our commitment to working with children to inform every area of our work will be included in the Learning and Participation Strategy to be published Winter 2013.
+Further details on our commitment to working with children to inform every area of our work is included in the Learning and Participation Strategy.

 We aim to: